furiosa-ai/furiosa-ai.github.io/v2024.2.1/en/_sources/furiosa_llm/furiosa-llm-serve.rst

 .. _OpenAIServer:

 ****************************************************
-OpenAI Compatible Server
+OpenAI-Compatible Server
 ****************************************************

-In addition to Python API, ``furiosa-llm`` also offers an OpenAI-compatible server which hosts a single model and provides two OpenAI-compatible APIs:
+In addition to the Python API, Furiosa LLVM offers an OpenAI-compatible server that hosts a single model and provides two OpenAI-compatible APIs:
 `Completions API <https://platform.openai.com/docs/api-reference/completions>`_ and `Chat API <https://platform.openai.com/docs/api-reference/chat>`_.

-You can simply launch the server using the ``furiosa-llm serve`` command with an artifact path as the following.
+To launch the server, use the ``furiosa-llm serve`` command with the model artifact path, as follows:

 .. code-block::